 Of course, you might not want the latest iPad and prefer something from Microsoft or the Android brigade - we're reviewed and rated these for you as well, so whatever you're looking for, we've got you covered.

-We've made it easy for you and pulled together the top 10 tablets of the moment available in the UK.
+We've made it easy for you and pulled together the best tablets of the moment available in the UK.

 It's a difficult process divining which place each of these excellent tablets should occupy in our list, so we take into account multiple elements including performance, battery life, screen quality and more.

 Price plays a part, as does age: a tablet that's been replaced by a sequel will tumble down the rankings as you can get all the great features on a better slate.

 If none of the best tablets here take your fancy then head on over to our tablet reviews pages, where you'll find in-depth reviews for many more models.

 Let us know your thoughts on the top 10 (and whether you think we've got the order wrong) in the comment box below.